beabee-communityrm/monorepo/README.md

 # Beabee Monorepo

 Welcome to the official Beabee Monorepo!
-This repository houses the most important components of the Beabee project, including the backend API, frontend application, and shared common library.
+This repository houses the most important components of the Beabee project, including the backend API, frontend application, and shared libraries.

 ## Project Structure